CraigCrundwell/Multi-Effect-Interface/README.md

-# Multi-Effect-Interface
+# Multi-Effect Interface
-A control interface for a wirelessly controlled multi-effect system for electric guitars
+A interface for wireless control of the [multi-effect](https://github.com/CraigCrundwell/Multi-Effect) system for electric guitars <br /> <br />

+## About
+This is a PCB that I'm developing for a university capstone project.
+More details to come...